a-bro-0227/hi-there-world/README.md

-# tidy_tuesday
+# personal_projects
- This repository is for the analysis of datasets that come from tidy tuesday repo
+ This repository is for the analysis of datasets I found interesting.